microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-This version of the loop will actually perform correctly.
+This version of the loop will actually perform the summation correctly because the inner loop's `i` shadows `i` from the outer loop.

 Shadowing should *usually* be avoided in the interest of write clearer code.
 While there are some scenarios where it may be fitting to take advantage of it, you should use your best judgement.